Criteria and restrictions to access reception conditions

 According to ISS, cases are reassessed every three months and the provision of material reception conditions is maintained where indicators of a lack of resources subsist.

-Asylum seekers can be requested to contribute,[23] or reimburse,[24] partly or in full, the cost of material reception conditions and health care depending on the level and the point in time when the authorities become aware of their financial resources.
-However, neither the law nor administrative guidelines specify at what point the asylum seeker is required to declare any financial resources they might have.
+Asylum applicants can be requested to contribute,[24] or reimburse,[25] partly or in full, the cost of material reception conditions and health care depending on the level and the point in time when the authorities become aware of their financial resources.
+However, neither the law nor administrative guidelines specify at what point the asylum applicant is required to declare any financial resources they might have.

 In previous years, and despite practical challenges and concerns, spontaneous asylum applicants did not face systematic obstacles in gaining access to available material reception conditions (e.g., due to delays in the issuance of the individual certificate of the asylum application or a strict assessment of resources).

-However, since the last quarter of 2023, CPR has received consistent reports of significant issues impacting asylum applicants who are provided accommodation directly by AIMA, namely: lack of information, lack of access to material reception conditions, instances of withdrawal of accommodation immediately following notification of a negative decision (in violation of the applicable legal framework), frequent and often unannounced changes of place of accommodation, and lack of response to specific needs (including access to health care).
-This was not the case according to AIMA.[29]
+Until the end of the first semester of 2024, CPR has received consistent reports of significant issues impacting asylum applicants who are provided accommodation directly by AIMA, namely: lack of information, isolation, lack of means to access AIMA’s services, lack of access to material reception conditions (including food), instances of withdrawal of accommodation immediately following notification of a negative decision (in violation of the applicable legal framework), frequent and often unannounced changes of place of accommodation, and lack of response to specific needs (including access to health care).
+This happened in particular when AIMA provided accommodation through the youth hostel network (Movijovem – Pousadas da Juventude).
+AIMA denied this occurred.[27]

 [1] This includes admissibility procedures (including Dublin procedures); accelerated procedures, border procedures, subsequent applications and applications following a removal decision: Article 61(1) Asylum Act.
 As previously mentioned, until the end of 2023 migration was part of the portfolio of the Ministry of Parliamentary Affairs.